Chapter Four: The Releasing Game

-Yali interrupted before I could even ask my question.
-When she spoke, she didn't seem that upset from the outside – but compared to how she normally was, she was practically radiating discomfort.
-“I know I'm not, not, not good at expressing myself when I'm, I'm, when something hurts.
-But just… don't.
-It's, it's easier this way.”
+Yali started answering before I’d even asked my question.
+When she spoke, she didn’t seem that upset from the outside – but compared to how she normally was, she was practically radiating discomfort.
+“I know I’m not, not, not good at expressing myself when I’m, I’m, when something hurts.
+But just… don’t.
+It’s, it’s easier this way.”

-I had loads of questions, but I could tell it wasn't the right time for them.
-“It's okay, it's okay, I can respect that.
+I had loads of questions, but something told me it wasn’t the right time for them.
+“It’s okay, it’s okay, I can respect that.
 Contrary to popular belief, I sometimes know when to shut up.”

 “Expressing Game,” said Yali.

-We were hanging out at Yali's house, running through the “games” again for the umpteenth time.
-I'd almost gotten used to it.
-I could pretty much do what she wanted for most of them – whenever she said “releasing game” now, I could sort of turn the anger back on from all the other times, as if it had been there the whole time and I'd just forgotten it.
-And then I could yell about it, or control myself, or whatever she wanted me to do with it.
+I’d almost gotten used to it – whenever she said “Releasing Game” now, I could sort of turn the anger back on from all the other times, as if it had been there the whole time and I’d just forgotten it.
+And then I could yell about it, or control myself, or whatever.
 But how the fuck was I supposed to do the Calming Game?
-I couldn't just be angry and then just not be angry.
-Even when we officially stopped doing the games, I was always tired and irritable afterwards.
-Yali seemed to think I would get there eventually, but number one, how the fuck?, and number two, how much time did she think we had?
+I couldn’t just be angry and then just not be angry.
+Yali seemed to think I’d get there eventually, but number one, how the fuck?, and number two, we were running out of time.
 It hit me again every time I glanced at the date on my phone.
-It was October now.
-There was less than a month left until the Ravelling.
-We'd used up more than half our time, and I didn't feel halfway prepared.
+There was less than a month left until the Ravelling, and I didn’t feel anywhere near prepared.

-And now we were sitting here, doing the same thing that hadn't worked for the last half-hour.
-Or maybe it hadn't even been half an hour.
-Whatever.
+And now we were sitting here, doing the same thing that hadn’t been working.
 “Ugh, the Expressing Game is the hardest,” I complained.

 “Oh?
 I thought letting you yell about things would give you an outlet.”